Ivlo/ClassFilter/README.md

-Filter is Class in JS to filter elements by category and order.
+Filter is a Class in JS to filter elements by category and order.